-This feature enables you to set up a Virtual Private Network (VPN) service provider network so that the autonomous system boundary routers (ASBRs) exchange IPv4 routes with Multiprotocol Label Switching (MPLS) labels of the provider edge (PE) routers.
+This feature enables you to set up a Virtual Private Network (VPN) service provider network.
+In this network, the Autonomous System Boundary Routers (ASBRs) exchange IPv4 routes with Multiprotocol Label Switching (MPLS) labels of the provider edge (PE) routers.
 Route reflectors (RRs) exchange VPNv4 routes by using multihop, multiprotocol, External Border Gateway Protocol (EBGP).
 This configuration saves the ASBRs from having to store all the VPNv4 routes.
 Using the route reflectors to store the VPNv4 routes and forward them to the PE routers results in improved scalability.

 The MPLS VPN—Inter-AS—IPv4 BGP Label Distribution feature has the following benefits:

-Having the route reflectors store VPNv4 routes results in improved scalability—This configuration scales better than other configurations where the ASBR holds all of the VPNv4 routes and forwards the routes based on VPNv4 labels.
-With this configuration, route reflectors hold the VPNv4 routes, which simplifies the configuration at the border of the network.
+Having the route reflectors store VPNv4 routes results in improved scalability—This configuration scales better than configurations where the ASBR holds all the VPNv4 routes and forwards the routes based on VPNv4 labels.
+With this configuration, route reflectors hold the VPNv4 route, which simplifies the configuration at the border of the network.